bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Variable Interpolation</h4>

-For the most part variables may be used anywhere inside of a Sass document.
+<p>For the most part variables may be used anywhere inside of a Sass
+document.
 However, they may occasionally need to be interpolated using the syntax.
-A few instances of where variables need to be interpolated include when being used in a class name, property name, or inside a string of plain text.
+A few instances of where variables need to be interpolated include when being used in a class name, property name, or inside a string of plain text.</p>

 <h4>Sass</h4>